bmustiata/git-monorepo/README.md

 Usage
 =====

-Simply create a mapping file called `gerepo.yml`:
+Simply create a mapping file called `monorepo.yml` in the root of your git directory:

     mappings:
       adhesive: git@github.com:germaniumhq/adhesive.git